November 24, 2004, Revised November 16, 2006, July 17, 2009

 the derogatory information.

-Include a copy of your drivers license and Social Security card for
+Include a copy of your drivers license and Social Security card for identification.

 Use U.S. Post Office "certified mail; return receipt requested."